Skip to content

 When to Choose Plain JavaScript

 Choose plain JavaScript for quick scripts and one-off utilities (the build step overhead is not justified for 50 lines of code).
 Choose it for rapid prototyping where you will rewrite in TypeScript later.
-Choose it for learning programming (types add cognitive overhead for beginners).
+Choose it for learning programming (types add cognitive overhead for beginners who should focus on logic first).
 Choose it for configuration files and simple automation where type safety provides minimal benefit.
+Choose it for browser console experiments and CodePen-style demos.
+Choose it when you are the only developer on a throwaway project with a lifespan under a month.

 The Honest Trade-offs